lakshmiswetha-ba/F1RacePredictor/README.md

 ## Project Summary

-This project builds a machine learning pipeline to **predict the Top 3 finishers (podium positions)** in Formula 1 races using **real-time and historical data** from the **FastF1 API**.
-It includes **data collection, preprocessing, feature engineering, model training**, and **evaluation** using both metrics and visualizations.
+This project builds a machine learning pipeline to predict the Top 3 finishers (podium positions) in Formula 1 races using real-time and historical data from the FastF1 API.
+It includes data collection, preprocessing, feature engineering, model training, and evaluation using both metrics and visualizations.

 ---

 ## Problem Statement

-Formula 1 outcomes depend on many variables: **driver skill, team performance, qualifying results, tyre strategy**, and **track conditions**.
+Formula 1 outcomes depend on many variables: driver skill, team performance, qualifying results, tyre strategy, and track conditions.

-**Can we use machine learning to accurately predict the top 3 finishers in a race using structured race data?**
+Can we use machine learning to accurately predict the top 3 finishers in a race using structured race data?

 ---